CRS Automotive Stoney Creek Hamilton auto shop Google reviews Over 600 GOOGLE REVIEWS

 But Risser said still there’s not enough data to make valid comparisons at this point.

-How do Lithium-ion batteries powering electric vehicles catch fire?
+How do Lithium-ion battery powered electric vehicles catch fire?

-There have been some other high profile fire problems involving lithium-ion batteries in other uses – in cell phones, on laptops and even in Boeing passenger jets.
+There have been high-profile fire problems involving lithium-ion batteries in other uses – in cell phones, laptops and even in Boeing passenger jets.
 But so far the fires involving electric vehicles have been caused by some kind of crash or other damage to the battery while driving.

 “Tesla’s battery packs rarely incur serious damage, and when they have, the accident was highly unusual or severe,” said Tesla’s statement.